ericgundrum/squidhall/README.md

-# squidhall
+# Squid Hall

-Project to create a virtual 'exhibits hall' for ConZealand.
+This is a project to create a virtual 'exhibits hall' for ConZealand.